gaelmarhic/Quadrant/README.md

 In order for Quadrant to work properly, your project's `AndroidManifest.xml` files must be declared in a Quadrant-suitable way.

 This implies that:
-- The classnames must be declared in a fully qualified way (`<activity android:name="com.gaelmarhic.quadrant.MainActivity">`), meaning that they should not start with `.`
 - You cannot have duplicated `Activity` names.

 Addressability